microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Intelligent Query Processing (IQP) is a suite of new capabilities built into the Query Processor and enabled using the latest database compatibility level.
 Applications can gain performance with no code changes by simply using the latest database compatibility level.

-Azure SQL Database and Managed Instance support the same database compatibility, level required to use IQP (150) as SQL Server 2019.
+Azure SQL Database and Managed Instance support the same database compatibility level required to use IQP (150) as SQL Server 2019.
 You can learn more about Intelligent Query Processing at https://docs.microsoft.com/en-us/sql/relational-databases/performance/intelligent-query-processing?view=sql-server-ver15.

 You can read more details and go through a hands-on lab with IQP using the SQL Server 2019 Workshop, Module 2 at https://github.com/microsoft/sqlworkshops/tree/master/sql2019workshop/sql2019wks/02_IntelligentPerformance.
-The only pre-requisite you will need to change is to import a compatible version of the WideWorldImporters database into Azure SQL Database at https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-oltp-install-configure?view=sql-server-ver15.
-For Managed Instance, you can also restore a backup of WideWorldImports once you copy into Azure Blog Storage.
+The only prerequisite you will need to change is to import a compatible version of the WideWorldImporters database into Azure SQL Database at https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-oltp-install-configure?view=sql-server-ver15.
+For Managed Instance, you can also restore a backup of WideWorldImporters once you copy into Azure Blog Storage.

 **Automatic Plan Correction**